-If you need help to understand the information in this policy please contact your Campus Principal
+If you need help to understand this policy, please contact the General Office at the appropriate campus.

 PURPOSE

 The purpose of this policy is to outline the procedures our school has in place to respond to complaints or concerns relating to child abuse and to ensure that all staff and members of our school community understand and follow the various legal obligations that apply to the reporting of child abuse to relevant authorities.